OECD: Bank of Japan QE needed, but structural reforms also important

 Japan's economy will expand 1.4 percent both this year and in 2014, the OECD said.
 That is higher than its previous forecasts of 0.7 percent growth and 0.8 percent growth, respectively.

-Labour market reforms to increase the number of female workers and improve productivity are also needed to help Japan's economy grow faster and help end deflation, the OECD said.
+Labour market reforms to increase female workers and improve productivity are also needed to help Japan's economy grow faster and help end deflation, the OECD said.

 Abe's government will announce an economic growth strategy in June, and investors will look for signs of how far the government will push its structural reform agenda.